ijortengab/tag/README.md

      the tags inside that file.
    - Extension `.tag` cannot be changed but you can add filename with `--tag-file` option or include that file in path.
-   - Adding tag directory is like append a word in the `.tag` file.
-     (equals with `echo word >> .tag`)
-   - Deleting tag directory is affect only if the line in `.tag` file only contains the word tag (regex pattern: /^word$/).
-   - Clear tag directory is means to remove the `.tag` file.

 Example
    tag add . work todo